Caldararu's conjecture and Tsygan's formality: Fedosov resolutions in the Lie algebroid framework

+As a general principle we work on the presheaf level in this paper, performing sheafification only as the very last step of the constructions.
+This means that we may throughout replace all spaces by rings and locally free sheaves may be treated as free modules.

-We consider a Lie algebroid $L$ over a ring $R$ in the sense of Definition~\ref{ref-3.1-18}.
-As always we assume that $L$ is free of rank $d$ over $R$.
+As before we consider a Lie algebroid $L$ over a ring $R$ in the sense of Definition~\ref{ref-3.1-18}, {\em i.e.} $L$ is free of rank $d$ over $R$.

-The aim of this section is to discuss the relevant Fedosov resolutions~\cite{Dol} in the Lie algebroid framework, which are needed to formulate and prove the globalization result, which in turn leads to the main results: for this purpose, we first give a brief review of algebraic formal geometry~\cite{VdB,CVdB,Y}, then we discuss Fedosov resolutions of $L$-poly-vector fields and $L$-poly-differential operators as Gerstenhaber algebras up to homotopy, referring to~\cite{CVdB} for details.
+First we discuss Fedosov resolutions of $L$-poly-vector fields and $L$-poly-differential operators as Gerstenhaber algebras up to homotopy, referring to~\cite{CVdB} for details.
 Finally, we discuss Fedosov resolutions of $\Omega^L(R)$ (see~\eqref{ref-3.3-22}) and $C_\mathrm{poly}^L(R)$ (see~\eqref{ref-3.13-40}) which are compatible with the precalculus structure up to homotopy.